kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. 5.0L

 #### Answer: B. 1.7L (*Guess*) - *FALSE* = C. 2.7L - TRUE
-- This patient’s FRC is 2.7L.
-The dilution test measures the FRC, the lung volume at the beginning of the test.
-Because the volume of the gas in the spirometer is kept constant, the degree of dilution produced by the lungs after equilibration must be determined by calculating the ratio of the initial fraction of helium to the fraction of helium following equilibration (F1/F2), which equals 0.05/0.03 or 1.67.
-Thus, the volume of the spirometer plus the lung volume is 1.67 times the volume of the spirometer, or 1.67 × 4 = 6.7L.
-Subtracting the volume of the spirometer leaves the lung volume at the start of the test (ie, FRC), or 6.7 – 4 = 2.7L.
+- Degree of dilution = *helium_before* / *helium_after* = 0.05 / 0.03 = 1.67
+	- Spirometer + Lung = 1.67 x Spirometer = 1.67 x 4 = 6.7
+- Functional Residual Capacity (FRC) = *lung_before*
+	- (Spirometer + Lung) - Spirometer = 6.7 - 4 = 2.7 L

+##### Notes
+- Dilution test measures Functional Residual Capacity (FRC)
+	- The lung volume at beginning of test
+- Because volume of gas in spirometer is kept constant
+	- Degree of dilution produced by lungs after equilibration must be determined by calculating
+	- Ratio of initial fraction of helium to fraction of helium following equilibration (F1/F2)
+		- which equals 0.05/0.03 or 1.67
+- Thus, volume of spirometer plus lung volume is 1.67 times volume of spirometer, = 1.67 × 4 = 6.7L
+- Subtracting volume of spirometer leaves lung volume at start of test (i.e. FRC) = 6.7 – 4 = 2.7L

 ### Q2.20
 A 38-year-old man undergoes lung volume studies using the helium dilution method.
 The test begins at the end of a normal expiration.
 The initial fraction of helium in the spirometer is 0.05, and the helium fraction after equilibration with the lungs is 0.03.
-The volume of gas in the spirometer is kept constant at 4L during the procedure.
+The volume of gas in the spirometer is kept constant at 4L during the procedure. by the addition of O2.
+According to a spirogram, this patient’s vital capacity is 5L and his expiratory reserve volume is 2L.
 What is this patient's residual volume (RV)?

 	A. 0.7L
 	B. 1.0L